-Sweet summer corn and poblano peppers are simmered up with Tex-Mex spiced and a touch of creamy coconut milk to make this cozy southwestern corn chowder.
+Sweet summer corn and poblano peppers are simmered up with Southwestern spices and a touch of coconut milk to make this cozy vegan corn chowder.

 Also, I think this is my favorite of the corn chowders.
 Southwestern spices and a little kick from poblano peppers are pretty perfect for seasoning up a bowl of creamy corn soup, and with that little bit of potato in there, I find it's perfect for making a meal of.